hyungmogu/ctci/README.md

 ## Work Summary

+### July 22nd, 2019
+1. Worked on the eighth of twelve projects ['Filtering and Searching the Mineral Catalog'](https://github.com/hyungmogu/THPWD08-Filtering-and-Searching-the-Mineral-Catalog) for Team Treehouse's Python Web Tech Degree
+    - Added test cases for filter by first letter

 ### July 21st, 2019
 1. Worked on the seventh of twelve projects ['User Profile with Django'](https://github.com/hyungmogu/THPWD07-User-Profile-with-Django) for Team Treehouse's Python Web Tech Degree
     - Fixed issue where account cannot be created